 How To Get Free Or Low-Cost Dentures

-There are several different government, non-profit, and volunteer programs in place to help individuals that can’t afford full-price dentures.
+There are several different government, non-profit, and volunteer programs in place to help individuals who can’t afford full-price dentures.
 Not all of them will provide you with dentures for free, but if you are eligible for any of the programs, you may be able to access cheap dentures that will cost less than full price.
 These include:

 - Medicare / Medicaid / PACE / Private Insurance